jscodingnights/jscn-project-starter/README.md

 This is a shared framework for JSCN meetup projects.

-It will allow people to work on various technologies with a variety of available "themes" in which to build.
+It contains a number of challenges tailored toward experimenting with and learning different technologies via a variety of available application "challenges" to build.

 Futher, projects can live over time in one place, and more importantly (for me :)) it will allow for infrastructure reuse going forward.